-A route, first waymarked in 1999, which feeds into the Vía de la Plata (starting in Seville) at Mérida, thus enabling pilgrims from Granada and south-eastern Spain to continue on to Santiago de Compostela.
+Introduction.
+A route, first waymarked in 1999, which feeds into the Vía de la Plata (starting in Seville) at Mérida, and so enabling pilgrims from Granada and south-eastern Spain to continue on to Santiago de Compostela.

 The Route.
 406km long, starting in Granada and leading northwest via Moclín, Alacalá la Real, Alcaudete, Baena and Castro del Río to Córdoba and then on via Cerro Muriano, Villaharta, Alcaracejos, Hinojosa del Duque, Castuera, Campanario, Don Benito and Medellín to Mérida.
-Takes on average 15-16 days to walk the entire route.
+Walking this route takes on average 15-16 days.

 Terrain.
-Very strenuous and rarely flat until Alcaracejos (3 days walk from Córdoba), much of it through olive planatations; hilly scenery often topped by forts and lookout towers dating from the time of the Arab occupation of Spain.
+Quite strenuous and hilly until Alcaracejos (3 days walk from Córdoba), much of it through olive plantations; undulating scenery often topped by forts and lookout towers dating from the time of the Arab occupation of Spain.
 Walking is mainly on old tracks and paths, with some very quiet minor roads.
 After Alcaracejos the Camino goes through pasture and agricultural land, punctuated by the hilltop fortress villages of Magacela and Medellín, where the route crosses the Río Guadiana, to Mérida.

 Accommodation.
 Hostales and pensiones in all places of any size (except Campanario) but no refugios as such at present except in Mérida.
 Basic R&F (roof and floor) facilities are available (e.g. in sports halls) in some places (good Spanish needed) to groups of pilgrims (good Spanish needed) but not always to individuals walking alone in towns where a hostal or pensión exists.